All Episodes

 I heard you liked me.

-I feel uh Joe Biden put his hands on my shoulders, get up very close to me from behind, lean in, smell my hair, and then plant a slow kiss on the top of my head to have the vice president of the United States do that to me so unexpectedly and just kind of out of nowhere.
+Very unexpectedly and out of nowhere, I feel Joe Biden put his hands on my shoulders, get up very close to me from behind, lean in, smell my hair, and then plant a slow kiss on the top of my head.

 It was just shocking.

-Now, I don't think there's many people except for us that have shown the creepy Joe videos out there.
+Now, I don't think there's many people, except for us, that have shown the creepy Joe videos out there.

-This this hairsmith niffing thing of his is real.
+This hairsmith-niffing thing of his is real.

-Uh now the question is the double standard, the media double standard.
+Now the question is the double standard, the media double standard.

-You know, you well, first on Cuomo, I mean, with the new allegations, and now hiring a defense attorney, and now the AG is all over him in the state of New York, and Democrats are demanding now that he resign.
+Joe Concha, Fox News contributor, columnist with a Hill, you know, you, well, first on Cuomo, I mean, with the new allegations and now hiring a defense attorney, and now the AG is all over him in the state of New York, and Democrats are demanding now that he resign.

 Where does this go?